Green Revolution in India: Indian economic sovereignty

-India's liberalized economy further exacerbated the farmers' economic conditions.
+India's liberalised economy further exacerbated the farmers' economic conditions.
 Indian environmentalist Vandana Shiva writes that this is the "second Green Revolution".
 The first Green Revolution, she suggests, was mostly publicly funded (by the Indian Government).
 This new Green Revolution, she says, is driven by private (and foreign) interest—notably MNCs like Monsanto—as encouraged by Neoliberalism.
 Ultimately, this is leading to foreign ownership over most of India's farmland, undermining farmers' interests.

-Farmer's financial issues have become especially apparent in Punjab, where its rural areas have witnessed an alarming rise in suicide rates.
+Farmers' financial issues have become especially apparent in Punjab, where its rural areas have witnessed an alarming rise in suicide rates.
 Excluding the countless unreported cases, there has been estimated to be a 51.97% increase in the number of suicides in Punjab in 1992–93, compared to the recorded 5.11% increase in the country as a whole.
 According to a 2019 Indian news report, indebtedness continues to be a grave issue affecting the people of Punjab today, demonstrated by the more than 900 recorded farmer committed suicide in Punjab in the last two years.

 Environmental damage

-Excessive and inappropriate use of fertilizers and pesticides polluted waterways and killed beneficial insects and wildlife.
+Excessive and inappropriate use of fertilisers and pesticides polluted waterways and killed beneficial insects and wildlife.
 It has caused over-use of soil and rapidly depleted its nutrients.
 The rampant irrigation practices led to eventual soil degradation.
 Groundwater practices have fallen dramatically.
-Further, heavy dependence on few major crops has led to loss of biodiversity of farmers, and the increase of stubble burning cases since 1980.
-These problems were aggravated due to absence of training to use modern technology and vast illiteracy leading to excessive use of chemicals.
+Further, heavy dependence on few major crops has led to the loss of biodiversity of farmers and the increase of stubble burning cases since 1980.
+These problems were aggravated due to the absence of training to use modern technology and vast illiteracy leading to excessive use of chemicals.

 Increased regional disparities

-The green revolution spread only in irrigated and high-potential rainfed areas.
-The villages or regions without the access of sufficient water were left out that widened the regional disparities between adopters and non-adopters.
-Since, the HYV seeds technically can be applied only in a land with assured water supply and availability of other inputs like chemicals, fertilizers etc. The application of the new technology in the dry-land areas is simply ruled out.
+The green revolution spread only in irrigated and high-potential rain-fed areas.
+The villages or regions without access to sufficient water were left out that widened the regional disparities between adopters and non-adopters.
+Since, the HYV seeds technically can be applied only on land with assured water supply and availability of other inputs like chemicals, fertilisers, etc. The application of the new technology in dry-land areas is simply ruled out.

-The states like Punjab, Haryana, Uttar Pradesh, etc. having good irrigation and other infrastructure facilities were able to derive the benefits of the green revolution and achieve faster economic development while other states have recorded slow growth in agriculture production.
+States like Punjab, Haryana, Uttar Pradesh, etc. having good irrigation and other infrastructure facilities were able to derive the benefits of the green revolution and achieve faster economic development while other states have recorded slow growth in agriculture production.

 Alternative farming methods

-In the years since Green Revolution was adopted, issues of sustainability have come up due to the adverse environmental and social impacts.
-To meet this challenge other alternatives of farming have emerged like small subsistence farms, family homesteads, New Age communes, village and community farming collectives and women’s cooperatives with the common purpose of producing organically grown, chemical free food.
-In green revolution areas of the country increasing numbers of families are experimenting on their own with alternative systems of land management and the growing of crops.
-Building upon the idea of sustainable development, commercial models for large scale food production have been developed by integrating traditional farming systems with appropropriate energy efficient technology.
+In the years since the Green Revolution was adopted, issues of sustainability have come up due to the adverse environmental and social consequences.
+To meet this challenge other alternatives to farming have emerged like small subsistence farms, family homesteads, New Age communes, village and community farming collectives and women's cooperatives with the common purpose of producing organically grown, chemical-free food.
+In green revolution areas of the country, increasing numbers of families are experimenting on their own with alternative systems of land management and the growing of crops.
+Building upon the idea of sustainable development, commercial models for large-scale food production have been developed by integrating traditional farming systems with appropriate energy efficient technology.